bytedeco/javacpp-presets/README.md

 Manual Installation
 -------------------
-Simply put all the desired JAR files (`opencv*.jar`, `ffmpeg*.jar`, `flycapture*.jar`, `libdc1394*.jar`, `libfreenect*.jar`, `videoinput*.jar`, `artoolkitplus*.jar`, etc.), in addition to `javacpp.jar`, somewhere in your CLASSPATH.
+Simply put all the desired JAR files (`opencv*.jar`, `ffmpeg*.jar`, etc.), in addition to `javacpp.jar`, somewhere in your CLASSPATH.
 The JAR files available as pre-built artifacts are meant to be used with [JavaCPP](https://github.com/bytedeco/javacpp).
 They were built on Fedora 20, so they may not work on all distributions of Linux, especially older ones.
 The binaries for Android were compiled for ARMv7 processors featuring an FPU, so they will not work on ancient devices such as the HTC Magic or some others with an ARMv6 CPU.
 Here are some more specific instructions for common cases:

 NetBeans (Java SE 6 or newer):